 I like to keep puff pastry in the freezer for the those times when we need something sweet, and easy to make.
 Frozen puff pastry can be used with whatever fruit you have on hand to make wonderful turnovers and strudel.
 I had apples in the fruit bowl, so I made apple strudel with raisins and pecans.

 Another great shortcut to add extra favor is to cook the apples in apple juice.
-Kid’s apple juice boxes store easily and have a long shelf life.
-They work perfectly to cook apples for this recipe or applesauce recipes.
+Kid's apple juice boxes store easily and have a long shelf life.
+They work perfectly to cook apples for this Easy Apple Strudel or applesauce recipes.
 Use the juice box with no added sugar.

 Here's the recipe!